THE ART OF GRAPHIX

 NB: Columnist welcomes feedback at email@example.com

-About columnist: Ms Bastian is a trained Graphic Designer with qualifications of M.Sc., B.Sc., A.Sc.
+Ms Bastian is a trained graphic designer with qualifications of M.Sc., B.Sc., A.Sc.
 She has trained at institutions such as Miami Lakes Technical Centre, Success Training College, College of the Bahamas, Nova Southeastern University, Learning Tree International, Langevine International and Synergy Bahamas.